cgrates/cgrates/docs/filters.rst

 	Is the negation of *\*destinations*.

 \*rsr
-	Will match the *RSRRules* defined in Values.
+	Will match the *RSRFilters* defined in Values on the Element.

 \*notrsr*
 	Is the negation of *\*rsr*.